-Most recently, I've been covering the Martin Shkreli trial for the New York Times.
-Here's a story on how lawyers are favoring jurors with no opinions on anything; a preview of the trial; the difficulty of jury selection when the defendant is Martin Shkreli (left out of this piece: the dude who said "He kind of looks like a dick.
-Sorry."); and why it took a federal judge to get Shkreli to stop talking.
+I was a reporter at the New York Times for almost a decade, where I covered courts and business.
+I still write for the Times, including covering the Martin Shkreli trial for the publication.
+Here's a story on how lawyers are favoring jurors with no opinions on anything; a preview of the trial; the difficulty of jury selection when the defendant is Martin Shkreli; and why it took a federal judge to get Shkreli to stop talking.

 I've also written about legal issues including why the U.S. is trying so many foreigners here, whether prosecutors can require silence around subpoenas, and how prosecutors are eavesdropping on attorney-client communications from jail.
 On the lighter side, I've also written about everything from walking my cat on a leash to why women's clothing sizes are so maddening to how not to get picked for jury duty.
 All of my Times articles are accessible at this link.
 Here are some of my favorites:

 * Walking out of prison with Freddie Cox, who did 28 years for a murder that records suggest he didn't commit.

 * The storied bloodline of a racing husky/Westminster dog show contender.

 * A series on the tenuous rebirth of American manufacturing, starting with a look at U.S. textile factories returning — just without the corresponding workforce.
 Here's part two and part three of that series.